JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 logic it replaces** (2362 vs 2380 cells at the top level), where v2 was a net loss.

-The one-hot column is an experiment that was expected to lose and did not: its extra flip-flops are cheaper than expected and its decode is cheaper still, because a write enable becomes an OR of already-decoded hot bits rather than a fresh boolean function of the state bits.
+The one-hot column was an experiment that was expected to lose and did not: its extra flip-flops are cheaper than expected and its decode is cheaper still, because a write enable becomes an OR of already-decoded hot bits rather than a fresh boolean function of the state bits.
 It wins on all three designs, on both area and fmax.
-It remains off by default because its flip-flop cost grows linearly in state count while binary encoding grows logarithmically — the designs measured here have 6, 8 and 14 states, and nothing here says where the crossover is.
+Its flip-flop cost grows linearly in state count while binary encoding grows logarithmically — the designs measured here have 6, 8 and 14 states, and nothing there says where the crossover is.
+That uncertainty is why the current default is `auto`: it prices both encodings for the actual schedule instead of treating either historical result as universal.

 What did **not** move: pricing v3's cheaper control in the area model did not change a single scheduling decision on these three designs.
 The control saving